Pine Street: History

 The renovation of the vacated Frederick & Nelson flagship store for Nordstrom in the mid-1990s re-ignited the Pine Street debate.
 The company made the re-opening of the block a key demand in its renovation proposal, which was of high priority for the city government.
 A city-commissioned study found that the closed block on Pine Street had made no difference in traffic congestion around Downtown Seattle, due to mitigation measures in other areas to accommodate a 6 percent increase in automobile traffic.
 The city council endorsed the re-opening plan but placed a ballot measure for the March 14, 1995, election to decide the issue.
 The ballot measure to re-open Pine Street passed with 60 percent in favor across the city amid a higher than usual voter turnout.
 The one-block section of Pine Street was reopened on January 6, 1997, with one lane of through traffic and a widened mid-block crosswalk.

 A three-block section of Pine Street near the Seattle Police Department's East Precinct on Capitol Hill was closed during the June 2020 George Floyd protests.
 After several days of demonstrations, the precinct was vacated and the blocked section of Pine Street was occupied by demonstrators as part of the Capitol Hill Autonomous Zone (later Capitol Hill Occupied Protest).
 On June 11, a mural reading "Black Lives Matter" was painted on a block-long section of Pine Street between 10th and 11th avenues, which was renamed "Black Lives Matter Way" by demonstrators.
 The protest zone was dismantled on July 1, 2020, and was replaced by a police barricade from Broadway to the East Precinct.
 Pine Street was reopened to traffic three days later with barriers on surrounding streets.
 A permanent version of the mural was painted in October 2020 with recessed letters.

 In February 2023, SDOT and the Downtown Seattle Association began construction of a major redesign of Pine and Pike streets in Downtown Seattle.
 As part of the project, Pine Street will carry one-way westbound traffic over Interstate 5 and the protected bicycle lane on the street will be extended across the overpass.
+The bicycle lane was extended across Westlake Park in September 2024.

 Transit service

 Pine Street is a major transit corridor in Downtown Seattle that is used by several King County Metro bus routes.
-Route 10 uses Pine Street for its inbound trips to Downtown Seattle between 2nd Avenue and Bellevue Avenue.
-Route 11 travels along the street from Downtown Seattle to Madison Street, continuing northeast to Madison Park.
+Routes 10 and 12 use Pine Street between 2nd Avenue and Capitol Hill.
 Route 49 runs on Pine Street from 4th Avenue to Broadway, turning north towards the University District.
+In addition to these routes, the 2nd Avenue to Bellevue Avenue section of Pine Street is used by routes 3 and 11.
 Sound Transit's Link light rail system stops under Pine Street at Westlake station, which has several entrances between 3rd and 5th avenues.
 The Seattle Center Monorail terminates at Westlake Center on the north side of Pine Street, but had a terminal that spanned the street until 1986.